Learn more | Solo 401(k)

 You can invest in:

 We get it; as a self-employed individual, it’s challenging to pick the right retirement plan for your needs.
-Our IRA specialists will help you set up your account and help you with the ins and outs of the Solo 401(k) Prohibited Transaction Rules and disqualified persons.
-Call or email today to get started.
+Our IRA specialists will help you set up your account and better understand the ins and outs of the Solo 401(k) Prohibited Transaction Rules and disqualified persons.
+Contact IRA Financial Group directly at 800-472-0646.
+We also encourage you to fill out the form to speak with an on-site 401(k) specialist to answer any of your questions.